-This report presents the results for the period between 1 January 2015 and 31 December 2020.
-This is the third public report, which builds on findings from the 2020 Aggregation Report for the period 1 January 2020 to 30 June 2020, and includes additional findings from 1 July 2020 to 31 December 2020 to provide a full-year view of the 2020 progress towards the Pledge.
+This is the fourth public report that presents the results for the period between 1 January 2015 and 31 December 2021.
+This report builds on previous reports, the most recent being the 2020 Aggregation Report for the period 1 January to 31 December 2020, to provide a full-year view of the 2021 progress towards the Pledge.